Siyanda0027/HTML-Source-Code-Scanner/README.md

 A java application that automatically checks a website's HTML source code for changes and alerts the user when changes have occurred.

 ## Example Use Cases
 * Joe recently attended a try-out for a travel sports team.
-He want to be alerted when the team website is posts an update to the roster.
+He want to be alerted when the team website is updated with the new roster.
 * As a software QA tester, Sallie wants to make sure that only certain pages are changed when new code is released.
 *  Bill is a huge FatBurger fan.
 He recently heard that a FatBurger will be opening in a local shopping center.
 On FatBurger's website, the page for the new location says "Coming Soon!".
 Bill wants to be alerted when that website for the new location changes.